-Psychologist, author, and emotional skills coach at Emergy, Jarkko Rantanen believes that the pandemic has further increased existential anxiety or so-called “existential crisis” among employees.
+Psychologist, author, and Master Trainer at Emergy, Jarkko Rantanen believes that the pandemic has further increased existential anxiety or so-called “existential crisis” among employees.
 With the right approach, crises can be turned into a strength for individuals and teams.

 “In existential crises or anxiety, a person begins to question deep questions about their life – who am I really, what am I doing here, what is the meaning of it all.”